gremau/EarthSciNotebook/redbutte/rb_weather_log.md

     * Battery = capacity is better now, but there may be a bad connection and a slow decline in capacity.
   * **WS6** (top of Parleys fork)
     * This datalogger is having problems, looks like a short may be resetting the date.
 Most of the data seems intact though.
-    * :!: NOTE that I doctored the data file (using my best judgement) to remove bad data.
-There is a raw data file marked _orig on the data download site that contains the un-doctored data.
+    * **NOTE** that I doctored the data file (using my best judgement) to remove bad data.
+There is a raw data file marked `_orig` on the data download site that contains the un-doctored data.
 Missing or removed data are marked as "NaN" in all other files.
     * T/RH = ok
     * Wind sensor = ok
     * Rain gauge = ok
     * Battery = battery capacity back up to 12v?
-I think there must be a short somewhere.`
+I think there must be a short somewhere.

 **4-9-2012** Plotted 4/4 weather station data today:

 * **WS1** (in the garden)
   * T/RH = ok